-The isopropyl in the rubbing alcohol will dissolve the polymer that binds the paint particles together.
-This makes the dried paint lose its bond on the surface and easier to wipe off from the surface after.
+The isopropyl in the rubbing alcohol will dissolve the polymer that binds the particles together.
+This makes the dried paint lose its bond on the surface and makes it easier to wipe off.

-However, you can’t remove dried oil paint using rubbing alcohol.
+However, you can’t remove dried oil-based paint using rubbing alcohol.
 This is because oil-based paints use synthetic or natural oils as the solvent.
-The paint particles are also resistant to the isopropyl in the rubbing alcohol.
+The particles are also resistant to the isopropyl in the rubbing alcohol.

-However, you need to ensure that the surface underneath the dried paint isn’t sensitive.
-This is because rubbing alcohol though not very strong is still strong enough to dent sensitive surfaces, especially porous surfaces.
+Since water-based paints use water as their solvent, they are affected by isopropyl.
+However, you need to ensure that the surface underneath isn’t sensitive.
+This is because rubbing alcohol is strong enough to dent sensitive surfaces, especially porous surfaces.